Titanium-Birch/SFTPWrangler/threat-modeling/THREAT_MODEL.md

   - generated in RAM-only Docker containers, then pasted into 1Password
   - stored in 1Password, copied to AWS Secrets Manager
 - by design: the end of the pipeline is CSV files only.
-No ZIP, GPG, XLSX, etc., to further the reduce the risk of a human deciding to open dangerous files on their machines.
+No ZIP, GPG, XLSX, etc., to further the reduce the risk of humans opening dangerous files on their machines.

 ### Mitigations on Github
 - Github actions: authenticate to AWS using OIDC.
 Never use IAM users.
 - Github branches:
-  - require reviews before merging PRs
+  - require reviews and green CI before merging PRs
   - no pushing to main

 ### SFTP authentication
 - SFTP Pull: in configuration, define the expected SSH key fingerprint for the counterparty's SFTP server.
 Error if the key does not match.
-- SFTP Push: users and the counterparty must exchange the SSH key fingerprint of AWS Transfer Family isntance out-of-band.
+- SFTP Push: users and the counterparty must exchange the SSH key fingerprint of AWS Transfer Family instance out-of-band.
+This is easy to forget and some counterparties don't support pinning fingerprints, so this is a fundamental weakness in the system because of its usage of SFTP.

 ### SFTP authorization
 - SSH keys only, no passwords